bitcraft/pytmx/readme.md

 a few minor aspects:

 - Layers not aligned to the grid are not supported.
-- Some object metadata attribute names are not supported (see docstrings)
+- Some object metadata attribute names are not supported (see below)

 PyTMX strives to balance performance and flexibility.
 Feel free to use the classes provided in pytmx.py as superclasses for your own maps, or simply load the data with PyTMX and copy the data into your own classes with the api.

-I've included a test suite in the 'tests' folder.
-It should work across all platforms.  test.py demonstrates loading a variety of maps and formats.

 Finally, there is no save feature.
 Once the map is loaded, it will be up to you to provide a way to save changes to the map.
 I've used the pickle module